bitgenics/linc-cli/README.md

 to install it on your system.
 The `-g` flag installs it globally.

+Please be aware that LINC needs node version 8 to run.
+You can easily switch to node 8 if you're using `nvm` (node version manager).

 ### Configuration

 To start using LINC run `linc init` in your project directory.
 Just like npm init it will ask you some questions related to your project, install the server-side rendering profile, and copy an example configuration file `linc.config.js`.
 Make the necessary changes to the config file and you are ready for the next step.
 If you need any help open up an issue on GitHub, mail us at `help@bitgenics.io` or post on StackOverflow with tag `linc`.